olivierduron/Haemoplasma_sloth_infections/R_command_lines_and_scripts_haemoplasma_survey.md

 ## Step 5.
 Variation in hemoplasma infection across sex within species where infection was detected (GLMM model 2)

 ### Data preparation
-We restricted the analysis to mammalian species with at least one infected individual, in order to test sex effects within relevant host species.
+We restricted here the analysis to mammalian species with at least one infected individual, in order to test sex effects within relevant host species.
 ```
 data_sex <- data_hemoplasma_stat[
   complete.cases(data_hemoplasma_stat[, c("hemoplasma", "sex", "species")]),